 The Audi RS4 can actually use even lower RON fuels – as low as RON 91.
 However, this will result in reduced performance and the car should be driven gently.
-Remember that RON is higher than MON because it is the octane rating at low engine loads.
+Remember that the RON number is based on low engine loads.
 At higher engine loads, you will need a higher RON rating to avoid engine knocking.

 Not all sports cars require high octane fuels though.
 This is a popular misconception.
 Take the Nissan 370Z, for example.
 It only requires RON 95 fuel to perform optimally and can run on RON 91 fuel in an emergency.
 Again, when using RON 91, it should be driven gently to avoid engine knocking.